 Multiple rules can be set up with different options:

-- Fixed Cost to apply if the rule matches
+- Fixed Cost to apply if the rule matches, excluding tax.

-- Cost Per Distance / Minute is the value to charge based on the total travel time or distance to the customer address
+- Cost Per Distance / Minute is the value to charge based on the total travel time or distance to the customer address, excluding tax.

-If you select Total Travel Time, it uses the travel time when the order is paid for in checkout.
+If you selected Total Travel Time, the travel time returned is an average time for the route.